lucaspinheiro27/Projeto_SIP/README.md

 # Projeto_SIP
-This is a project designed for a fictitious company called SIP, which has the entire project structure, from data modeling to database queries.
+This is a project designed for a fictitious company called SIP, which has the entire project structure.